kumuluz/blog.sunesis.si/_posts/2015-06-04-microservices-with-java-ee-and-kumuluzee.markdown

 > NOTE: A microservice can and should contain multiple REST resources.
 To put it differently; it should contain as many REST resources as it needs to perform the functions it is designed to do.

-Alright now let's return to our catalogue model and finish our example
+Alright now let's return to our catalogue model and finish our example.

 ### Catalogue module